-A warehouse management system is a software application that supports the day-to-day operations in a warehouse.
+A warehouse management system, such as Vardells Warehouse Connect, is a software application that supports the day-to-day operations in a warehouse.
 WMS programs enable centralised management of tasks such as tracking inventory levels and stock locations helping to fix many of the challenges commonly faced by today’s distribution companies.

 The first step in improving the running of your warehouse and thus your business is to improve your inventory management.
 By inventory management, we mean total control of your inventory, from receiving to shipping.

 Without a fundamental understanding and full visibility of your inventory, you face the problem of either carrying too much stock leading to a decreased cash flow or worse, running out of stock resulting in backorders that will most likely make your customers unhappy.

 An efficient WMS can vastly improve inventory management, creating a faster inventory turnover.
 By limiting inventory movement and improving record accuracy, a WMS can help to reduce lead times, reducing the need for safety stock.

 A WMS enables inventory paperwork to be reduced which means reports, pick tickets, move tickets and packing lists can all be maintained electronically.
 By streamlining processes from order to delivery, product availability can be more accurately determined giving more realistic delivery dates to customer, reducing the level of customer complaints and enhancing your overall customer service.